ashleemboyer/ashleemboyer/posts/2021/01/nextjs-firebase-blog-03.md

 ## Create a Page Component for Each Post

-We don't currently have a way for people to read posts individually.
+In the site we've been building together, there currently isn't a way for people to read posts individually.
 We have the home page, which lists all blog posts, and we have a page for creating new posts.
 The good news is that we can handle rendering individual posts on their own pages pretty easily with [Next.js Dynamic Routes](https://nextjs.org/docs/routing/dynamic-routes).
 We just need to make sure we name the file correctly.
-Let's create a page component that renders the `slug` from the URL.
+Let's create a page component that just displays the `slug` from the URL as a test.

 1. Add `post.module.scss` under the `styles` directory: